The Evolution of Quantum Secure Direct Communication: On the Road to the Qinternet: Open Challenges and Future Research

 Historically speaking, the security proof of BB84 QKD has been carried out from a range of different perspectives \cite{shor2000simple,koashi2006unconditional,renner2008security,koashi2009simple}.
 The security proof QSDC still requires further research.
 One of the challenges is that the two-way transmission is vulnerable to attacks by quantum hackers.
 The security analysis of imperfect devices is also urgently needed.
 The secrecy capacity considering finite-length effects and practical system parameters has to be determined.

-\subsection{Experimental implementations of QSDC}
+\subsection{Experimental Implementations of QSDC}

 Optimizing the parameters of devices and improving the performance of practical QSDC systems represents ongoing challenges on the experimental side.
 Intuitively, the communication distance of single-photon QSDC may approach a half of QKD's distance at the same information rate, bearing in mind that QSDC requires two-way block based transmission.
 Combining quantum memory with QSDC is conducive to the further improvement of the communication distance and in support of QSDC with block based transmission \cite{zhang2017quantum}.
 Furthermore, the investigation of free-space optical QSDC would contribute to the future implementation of satellite-based QSDC networks.
+Chip based QSDC will result in a more stable, compact, and portable practical system~\cite{luo2023recent}.

-\subsection{Hybrid QSDC-classical network}
+\subsection{Hybrid QSDC-Classical Network}

 In closing we note that most of the cryptographic tasks considered operated in the quantum domain.
-However, it is also feasible to integrate QSDC into high-security classical communication network.
+However, it is also feasible to integrate QSDC into high-security classical communication network~\cite{wang2022quantum}.
 Specially, the secure repeater network is compatible with the existing Internet~\cite{long2022evolutionary}, but additional efforts are needed to design its architecture and establish the interface with the classical network.
 The classical-cryptography assured imperfect device QSDC proposed in~\cite{pan2023free} combines classical cryptographic techniques with QSDC using existing technology, enabling confidential communication at an improved security level.